-- Faculty & Research Fellows include both faculty whose research projects are funded by the Institute and researchers who have distinguished themselves in contributions to the computational work of the Institute.
+- Research Fellows include both faculty whose research projects are funded by the Institute and researchers who have distinguished themselves in contributions to the computational work of the Institute.

-- Graduate Student Fellows are outstanding PhD students pursuing computational and data-driven research, nominated by Institute Faculty Affiliates or graduate admissions committees.
+- Graduate Student Fellows are outstanding PhD students who pursue computational and data-driven research at Boston University.

-- Postdoctoral Research Fellows have recently earned a PhD and are currently working on a research project of the Institute.
+- Postdoctoral Research Associates have recently earned a PhD and are currently working on a research project of the Institute.

 Regardless of what type, past Institute Fellows continue to be ambassadors of the Hariri Institute for Computing mission to foster interdisciplinary research in the crossroads of computing and computation science and engineering!